Contact graphs of ball packings: Introduction

 The natural question is to get a similar characterization of contact graphs in higher dimensions.

 \begin{question} What graphs may be realized as contact graphs of closed balls in $\mathbb{R}^d$? \end{question}

 This question does not impose any restrictions on closed balls.
 One of such reasonable restrictions is to require balls in a packing to be congruent.
-An observation by Kirkpatrick and Rote (see \cite{hli01} for more details) establishes that a graph $G$ is a contact graph of a unit ball packing in $\mathbb{R}^d$ if an only if the join $G\oplus K_2$ of the graph $G$ with an edge $K_2$ is a contact graph of a general ball packing in $\mathbb{R}^{d+1}$.
-This observation combined with results for packings of unit balls imply that recognizing a contact graph of ball packings is NP-hard in dimensions 3, 4, 5, 9, 25 (\cite{hli97,bre96,hli01}, see also the survey \cite{bez16}).
+An observation by Kirkpatrick and Rote (see \cite{hli01} for more details) establishes that a graph $G$ is a contact graph of a unit ball packing in $\mathbb{R}^d$ if and only if the join $G\oplus K_2$ of the graph $G$ with an edge $K_2$ is a contact graph of a general ball packing in $\mathbb{R}^{d+1}$.
+This observation combined with results for packings of unit balls imply that recognizing a contact graph of ball packings is NP-hard in dimensions 3, 4, 5, 9, 25 (\cite{hli97,bre96,hli01}, see also the survey \cite{bez18}).

 Since, as we can see, the general question is quite complicated, typically some characteristics of contact graphs are analyzed.
 For each contact graph $G$ of a closed ball packing in $\mathbb{R}^d$ denote its average degree by $k(G)$.
 Define $k_d=\sup k(G)$ taken over all contact graphs.
 A simple way to bound $k_d$ is by using kissing numbers.
 By a kissing number $\tau_d$ we mean the maximum number of non-overlapping closed unit balls tangent to a given unit ball in $\mathbb{R}^d$.
 As mentioned in \cite{kup94}, it easy to show that $k_d\leq 2\tau_d,$ since each ball cannot have more than $\tau_d$ larger or equal balls tangent to it.
+The state-of-the-art bounds for $\tau_d$ imply the following bounds for $k_d$: